dynamsoft-docs/license-server-docs/common/usageAlerts.md

 * 90%
 * 95%
 * 100%: Normal quota is used up, entering the tolerance stage.
-* 105% (Per Barcode Scan) or 110% (Per Device): Tolerance used up, the License Item is deactivated.
+* 105% (Per Barcode Scan): Tolerance used up, the License Item is deactivated.
+* 110% (Per Device): Tolerance used up, no new device can be authorized, already authorized devices will continue to work.

 ### Concurrent Device